NextGenVest/challenge/README.md

 Hi!
 Very excited to see what you can do.
 Please complete this coding challenge and submit within 7 days.
 Pick either the front-end or back-end challenge (depending on what you're interested in applying for).
 You can also do both if you want to be considered for both positions.

-For **questions**, create a github issue and we will answer within 24 hours or email us if you'd rather remain anonymous.
+For **questions**, create a github issue and we will answer within 24 hours or email us at willfalcon@nextgenvest.com if you'd rather remain anonymous.
 Good luck!!

 ### Languages